-My go to meal in college was always a fried egg on an english muffin with melted cheddar and a handful of spinach.
+My go to meal in undergrad was always a fried egg on an english muffin with melted cheddar and a handful of spinach.
 Fast (for when I rushed home to have lunch between classes), hearty and delicious.
 Gosh, I want one now.
 Just look at all that yum…

-1 tablespoon salt
+- 1 teaspoon salt

-cornmeal or semolina for dusting
+- Corn meal or semolina for dusting

-Pour out onto a floured work surface and knead until smooth, soft and somewhat elastic.
-Transfer to a lightly oiled bowl and cover.Refrigerate overnight to allow for a full sour flavor to develop.
-If you don’t want it so sour, skip this step and just let the dough proof for an hour and a half before rolling out and forming.
+- Pour out onto a floured work surface and knead until smooth, soft and somewhat elastic.
+Transfer to a lightly oiled bowl and cover.
+Set in a warm space until it grows in volume by about 30%, 3 to 4 hours.
+If you want to refrigerate the dough and roll it out the next day, that works too.

 - When ready to cut them out, prepare a baking sheet with parchment, and sprinkle with cornmeal or semolina.
 Dust your work surface with flour and corn meal/semolina, and pour the dough out.
 Use your hands or a well floured rolling pin to roll out to about 1/2 inch thick.
 Using a 3 inch biscuit cutter, slice into 8-10 muffins (you can re-roll the scraps) and place on your baking sheets.
 Sprinkle the tops with more cornmeal.